The LDS Restorationist movement,

 - The Aaronic Priesthood.
 This is attained by most Mormon males;

-women are excluded.
+women are automatically excluded because of their gender.
 This order is composed of deacons who pass the

 Sacrament, teachers who prepare the sacrament and priests who